ECB's purchases of asset-backed securities begin with a whimper

-FRANKFURT The European Central Bank bought 368 million euros (292.17 million pounds) worth of asset-backed securities (ABS) over the last week, beginning with a trickle a new purchase scheme it wants to help revive the euro zone economy.
+FRANKFURT Dec 1 The European Central Bank bought 368 million euros ($459.41 million) worth of asset-backed securites (ABS) over the last week, beginning with a trickle a new purchase scheme it wants to help revive the euro zone economy.

 The purchases of ABS, or bundled loans, are a new front in the ECB's battle to revive the sluggish euro zone economy and keep deflation at bay.
 Inflation in the bloc slowed last month to just 0.3 percent.